antoineMoPa/rust-text-experiments/docs/simple_predictor.md

 **Work notes**

 - Encoding spaces (" ") as part of words helped reduce repetitions.
 Else, it was too easy for the model to optimize for every next token to be a space, because spaces are omnipresent in language.
-- Used tanh instead of sigmoid because sigmoid is not implemented in candle in metal (apple silicon)
+- Used tanh instead of sigmoid because sigmoid is not implemented in candle in metal (apple silicon).
 - Final tanh + softmax layers really helped the performance vs just the hidden layer output.

 **Training corpus**

-The model is trained on the wikipedia article about Horses.
+The model is trained on the wikipedia article about [horses](https://en.wikipedia.org/wiki/Horse).
 It just knows how to spit out horse stuff, mostly copied from wikipedia.

 **Example output**